On the upper bound of the $L_p$ discrepancy of Halton's sequence and the Central Limit Theorem for Hammersley's net: Introduction

 Now we describe the structure of the paper.
-In \S2, we get simple estimates of Fourier's series of truncated discrepancy function of Halton's sequence.
+In Lemma 1, we get a simple estimate of Fourier's series of truncated discrepancy function of Halton's sequence.
+In Lemma 2 and Lemma 3, we find an expression for the upper bound for the $ L_p $ discrepancy of the Holton sequence.
+In Lemma 4, we minimise the number of terms in this expression.

-In \S3, we apply the theorem on $p$-adic logarithmic forms to obtain the first estimates of the $L_p$ discrepancy of Halton's sequence.
+In Section 3, we apply the theorem on $\bbp$-adic logarithmic forms to obtain the first estimates of the $L_p$ discrepancy of Halton's sequence.
 This is the main chapter of the paper.

-In \S4, we finish the proof of Theorem 1 and, using the moment's method, we prove Theorem 2.
+In Section 4, we finish the proof of Theorem 1 and, using the moment's method, we prove Theorem 2.
 Next, using the standard tools of probability theory, we derive Theorem 3 from Theorem 1 and Theorem 2.
+The main stages of the proof of Theorem 1 are almost the same as in \cite{Le5}.